-Take the Tokaido Shinkansen to Maibara (just over two hours from Tokyo or 20 minutes from Kyoto).
+Take the Tokaido Shinkansen to Maibara (20 minutes from Kyoto).
 Then take the Hokuriku Line to Nagahama (about 15 minutes).
-The shrine is about a 15-minute walk from JR Nagahama Station.
+The shrine is about a 15-minute walk from Nagahama Station.

 For more than a thousand years, Nagahama Hachimangu Shrine has been the home of Nagahama's main deity, Hachimangu, the Shinto god of war.
 The shrine, which is filled with famously stunning hydrangeas, houses important cultural properties.